Skip to content

 # ---------------------------------------------------------------------------------

-# uses the connection (HOST,ID,PWD,DATABASE)
+# uses connection (HOTE,ID,PWD,BASE)

 # executes the SQL commands contained in the SQL text file on this connection

-# the function returns a list (number of errors, error1, error2, ...)
+# the function returns a list (no. of errors, error1, error2, ...)

-# Check for the presence of the SQL file
+# check for the presence of the SQL file

 data=None